 Professor Rosalind Fredericks’s essay “‘The Old Man is Dead:’ Hip Hop and the Arts of Citizenship of Senegalese Youth” was published in Antipode in January 2014.

-Professor Lisa Goldfarb edited (with Bart Eeckhout and Natalie Gerber) Helen Vendler’s Wallace Stevens, a special issue of The Wallace Stevens Journal (Johns Hopkins University Press, Fall 2014).
+Along with Bart Eeckhout and Natalie Gerber, Professor Lisa Goldfarb edited Helen Vendler’s Wallace Stevens, a special issue of The Wallace Stevens Journal (Johns Hopkins University Press, 2014).
 Professor Goldfarb co-wrote the introduction, “Fifteen Ways of Looking at Helen Vendler’s Wallace Stevens” and her essay, “My Invisible Teacher: Helen Vendler on Wallace Stevens” appears in the same issue.

-Professor Goldfarb was chosen to be a visiting researcher at the Sorbonne (University of Paris, 4) over the course of this year (2014-2015), and will be a GRI faculty fellow at NYU’s Paris site for a period of time during the spring semester.
+Professor Goldfarb was chosen to be a visiting researcher at the Sorbonne (University of Paris, 4) for 2014-2015, and was a GRI faculty fellow at NYU’s Paris site during the spring of 2015.
+In March 2014, she gave a guest lecture at the University of Antwerp, “Time and Memory in Stevens’ ‘Postcard from the Volcano’ and ‘A Dish of Peaches in Russia.’”

 Professor Goldfarb and Bart Eeckhout were editors of a special issue of The Wallace Stevens Journal, entitled Wallace Stevens and W.H.
 Auden, published by Johns Hopkins University Press in 2013.
 Goldfarb contributed her article “‘An Unalterable Vibration’ or ‘An Altering Speech for Altering Things’: Stevens, Auden, and Symbolist Poetics” and co-wrote, with Bart Eeckhout, the introduction, “Stevens and Auden: Disparities and Affinities” to the special issue.
 She and Bart Eeckhout co-chaired and moderated a session on “Helen Vendler’s Wallace Stevens” at the 2014 MLA convention in January.